 Organizations legitimize themselves by performing some function that is valued by society.
 A mission statement defines the basic reason for the existence of that organization.
 Such a statement reflects the corporate philosophy, identity, character, and image of an organization.
 It may be defined explicitly or could be deduced from the management’s actions, decisions, or the chief executive’s press statements.
 When explicitly defined it provides enlightenment to the insiders and outsiders on what the organization stand for.
-In order to be effective, a mission statement should possess the following seven characteristics.
+In order to be effective, the following characteristics of mission statement need to be present in an organization.

 1. It should be feasible A mission should always aim high but it should not be an impossible statement.
 It should be realistic and achievable its followers must find it to be credible.
 But feasibility depends on the resources available to work towards a mission.
 In the sixties, the US National Aeronautics and Space Administration (NASA) had a mission to land on the moon.
 It was a feasible mission that was ultimately realized.